How can you defend the open and green spaces that matter to you?

 It could be a stretch of grass where children play, local people go blackberry picking or to enjoy a picnic.

 But just because you use it doesn’t mean it’s protected unless you do something about it.
+Read about some of our campaigning work to protect open spaces here.

 Is the local open space you love and use protected?
 Don’t take it for granted.